Wutang-Dev/IT-Support-Home-Lab/Day-09-Helpdesk-Endpoint-Validation-Flow/README.md

-This mirrors a real Helpdesk **post-incident validatio** workflow after an authentication  drive-mapping issue.
+This mirrors a real Helpdesk **post-incident validation**
+- workflow after an authentication  drive-mapping issue.